 Plant Genetic Engineering Lab banner

-Insert a gene encoding for red pigment into a plant!
+Edit a gene for red pigment into a plant!

 Join us for a hands-on experience in plant genetic engineering!
 This is an introductory workshop - attendees of all backgrounds are welcome, non-bio folks especially.
 Learn about fundamental DNA tools, understand how agrobacterium is used as a vehicle for delivering genes into plants, gain wet-lab experience with sterile microbial culture, and insert a gene encoding for production of beetroot pigment into tobacco, all in one day.
 Participants will also take home a plant genetic engineering kit!
 After successful transformation, plant leaves will turn red in a matter of days.